Apply AS9100D to Baking Cookies

 - This clause is excluded from the scope since the cookies aren’t designed but follow a recipe another person created.

-- Check the ingredients at the grocery store to ensure not expired before purchasing.
+- Check the ingredients at the grocery store to ensure they are not expired before purchasing.

 - Purchase efficiently (coupons?) to stay on budget.